LCSW Licensure in Florida

 - Successful completion of the Clinical national exam from the Association of Social Work Boards (ASWB).

 Recent graduates of social work programs who plan to pursue licensure in Florida should become Registered Interns with the State of Florida while obtaining supervision.
-For more information on this process, please visit the National Association of Social Workers - Florida Chapter website at http://www.naswfl.org/licensure.html
+For more information on this process, please review the Graduate Packet for MSW Applicants found on the Florida Board of Mental Health Professions website at: https://floridasmentalhealthprofessions.gov/forms/grad-packet-flyer.pdf

 Graduates of the FGCU program will need a letter from the department to support their application.
 To obtain this letter, you must: